-If a competition is “neck and neck” it means that it is very even; it’s a close game.
+1. If a competition is neck and neck that means it is very even.
+In other words, it’s a close game.

 The Origin Of ‘Neck and Neck’

-This saying goes back to at least the early to mid-19th century.
-At that time, it was a term commonly used in horse races.
-For example, the earliest I could find of this phrase in writing comes from the Tasmanian and Port Dalrymple Advertiser newspaper, printed in 1825, and it is indeed being used in connection with a horse race:
+As for how old this saying is, it goes back to at least the early to mid-19th century.
+For example, the earliest I’ve seen this phrase in print is from the Tasmanian and Port Dalrymple Advertiser newspaper, 1825:

 “The owners rode their respective horses, and the race was said to be the finest ever witnessed on this turf, both horses keeping neck and neck round the course.”

-- Ericka made a fresh batch of oatmeal cookies this morning.
-She made chocolate chip cookies too.
-In terms of flavor, I’d say they are both neck and neck.
-But If I had to pick a winner, I’d go with the chocolate chip.
+- Bella baked two kinds of cookies: macadamia nut and chocolate chip.
+In terms of deliciousness, they are both neck and neck.
+However, if I had to pick a winner, I’d go with the chocolate chip.